michael-franke/CompPrag-2018/docs/02_homework.md

 <script src="https://s3-us-west-2.amazonaws.com/cdn.webppl.org/webppl-viz-0.7.11.js"></script>
 <script src="https://s3-us-west-2.amazonaws.com/cdn.webppl.org/webppl-v0.9.7.js" defer async></script>

-Solutions are due on Thursday, March 29 2018.
+Solutions are due on Sunday, April 15 2018.
 Please send your solutions as a zipped archive.
-Please name the archive `lastName_HW1.zip` and send it to [Michael Franke](mailto:michael.franke@uni-osnabrueck.de).
+Please name the archive `lastName_HW2.zip` and send it to [Michael Franke](mailto:michael.franke@uni-osnabrueck.de).
 The archive should contain exactly one plain text file or a markdown file (.txt or .md) with your answers and explanations to all questions.
 Please keep all your answers short and to the point.
 Also include your name and student number in the text file.
 Additionally the archive should contain WebPPL code files (.wppl) for all exercises that require code.
 Name your code files appropriately; e.g., the code file for the 34th part of exercise 27 should be `ex27_part34.wppl`.

 General advice develop all your code on [webppl.org](webppl.org).